subh-chaturvedi/File-Sorter/README.md

      I will input .dll as extension and DynamicLinkLibrary as the group.

 ## **For Windows:**
-  1. Download the Windows folder and run the Sortergui.py python file.
+  1. Replace all forward slashes in the python code with double backward slashes.
-  2. Follow the last two standard directions.
+  2. Run the program using Sortergui.py
   3. Enter all paths with **DOUBLE BACKSLASHES**.